lsolesen/optimafootball-com-jekyll/_pages/book.md

   image: /assets/images/md-speaks.jpg
 author_profile: true
 ---
-Mads Davidsen has in the past years done presentations for companies, clubs, organisations and universities.
-Mads has a great experience theoretically through his university- and football related educations and practically leadership wise from the professional world in Denmark and China.
+Mads Davidsen has in the past decade done presentations for companies, clubs, organisations and universities.
+Mads has a great experience theoretically through his university- and football related educations and practically leadership wise from the professional world in Denmark, China and lately the Middle East.

 Mads' lectures covers the down below subjects and will be arranged and planned so it suits your organisations needs 100%.